Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Introduction

 \section{Introduction}

 Achieving stable and robust locomotion on legged systems is a challenging control task due to underactuation, power limitations, and ground impacts.
-Two main approaches that have proven successful towards mitigating these challenges in the real world are: 1) generating stable reference trajectories and modifying these behaviors online using regulators (such as modifying the swing foot location based on lateral velocity \cite{raibert1984hopping,reher2021dynamic}); and 2) determining the desired behavior of the robot in real time using online planning via model predictive control \cite{kim2019highly, grandia2019feedback, sleiman2021unified, garcia2021mpc} or reinforcement learning \cite{fankhauser2013reinforcement, li2021reinforcement, siekmann2021blind, rudin2022learning}.
+Two main approaches that have proven successful towards mitigating these challenges in the real world include: 1) generating stable reference trajectories \cite{paredes2020dynamic, castillo2020velocity, reher2020algorithmic, paredes2022resolved} and modifying these behaviors online using regulators (such as modifying the swing foot location based on lateral velocity \cite{raibert1984hopping,reher2021dynamic}); and 2) determining the desired behavior of the robot in real time using online planning via model predictive control \cite{kim2019highly, grandia2019feedback, sleiman2021unified, garcia2021mpc} or reinforcement learning \cite{fankhauser2013reinforcement, li2021reinforcement, siekmann2021blind, rudin2022learning}.
+In this work, we aim to improve these existing approaches by synthesizing \textit{robust} reference trajectories.
+This is motivated by previous work, which has shown that optimizing the robustness of nominal trajectories improves overall performance regardless of the chosen method of online stabilization \cite{mombaur2001stability, dai2012optimizing}, and that online planning strategies can have unpredictable behavior without the use of a reference trajectory \cite{chevallereau2008stable, xie2018feedback}.

-Although regulators, in combination with nominal reference trajectories (gaits), have demonstrated stable behavior in the real world \cite{paredes2020dynamic, castillo2020velocity, reher2020algorithmic, paredes2022resolved}, they often require copious amounts of hand-tuning and their performance is heavily influenced by the underlying gait.
-Moreover, synthesizing \textit{good} nominal trajectories that yield robust performance alone is still an open problem since it is not straightforward how to mathematically encode \textit{robustness} in the context of legged locomotion.
-In practice, it is common to tune the constraints of a nominal gait generation framework until the operator synthesizes a gait that is robust to uncertain impacts and perturbations.
-However, this requires domain expertise and is not translatable between robotic platforms.

-Concomitantly, a limitation of online planning strategies is that these controllers can have unpredictable behavior without the use of a reference trajectory \cite{chevallereau2008stable, xie2018feedback}, which leads to the same difficulties as mentioned before (i.e. it is not straightforward how to design robust limit cycles).
-Also, previous work has shown that optimizing the robustness of nominal trajectories improves overall performance, \cite{mombaur2001stability, dai2012optimizing}, regardless of the chosen method of online stabilization, further supporting the importance of gait design.